sparkleformation/sparkle_formation/docs/compile-time-parameters.md

 Declaring compile time parameters is done via the `:compile_time_parameters` option when instantiating a new template.
-This option expects a `Hash` value with the compile time parameter names as the key, and the parameter options as the value.
-The available items within the option `Hash` for compile time
+This option expects a `Hash` value in which the keys are parameter names, and their respective values are a `Hash` defining options for the parameter.
+The available items within the option `Hash` for compile time parameters:
-parameters:

 * `:type` - Data type of parameter
   * Required: yes